gitchhiker/gitchhiker/README.md

 My scientific interest ranges from fundamental physics to complex systems, and more specifically environmental physics, and network science.

-I like git, I like hiking, hitchhiking, towels, and Vogon poetry. 🙂
+I like git, I like hiking, hitchhiking, and Vogon poetry.
+I know where my towel is 🙂

 For project suggestions, give me a shout to gitchhiker@posteo.org